General

 Who is authorised to sign a contract/agreement on behalf of a Dubai Government Entity?

-- For a contract/agreement to be valid and enforceable, only authorized signatories of a Dubai Government Entity can sign it.
+- For a contract/ an agreement to be valid and enforceable, only authorized signatories of a Dubai Government Entity can sign it.
 This is determined by its establishing law and internal policies.

-If I already have a signed letter of intent/award letter, does the Dubai Government Entity still need to sign a contract/agreement?
+If I already have a signed letter of intent/ an award letter, does the Dubai Government Entity still need to sign a contract/agreement?

 When should we sign the contract/agreement?
 Is it before, during or after the completion of the project?
 Why?